mrocklin/blog/_posts/work/2015-10-27-Distributed-ad-hoc.md

 {% endhighlight %}

 The submit call executes `inc(1)` on a remote machine and returns a future that serves as a proxy to that running computation and remote result.
+We *can* collect this result back to the local process if we want to with the `.result()` method.

 {% highlight Python %}
 >>> x.result()  # transfers data from remote to local process